anxkhn/azure-ai-900-exam-prep/questions.md

 You need to train a model to predict the fare of a taxi journey.
 What should you use as a feature?

-1.  the number of taxi journeys in the dataset
+A.  the number of taxi journeys in the dataset
-2.  the trip distance of individual taxi journeys
+B.  the trip distance of individual taxi journeys
-3.  the fare of individual taxi journeys
+C.  the fare of individual taxi journeys
-4.  the trip ID of individual taxi journeys
+D.  the trip ID of individual taxi journeys

 **Answer(s):** B